IBM-Bluemix-Docs/watson-starter-kits/deploy-starter-kits/index.md

 ## Deploying to IBM Cloud as a CloudFoundry application
 {: #deploy-to-cloud}

-1. To deploy your project to IBM Cloud, you will need to install the [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+1. Install the [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
 Open a terminal and run the command that corresponds with your operating system:

     - MacOS